-The User may override Numba's synchronization behavior by setting the environment variable NUMBA_CUDA_ARRAY_INTERFACE_SYNC to 0 (see GPU Support Environment Variables).
+The User may override Numba's synchronization behavior by setting the environment variable NUMBA_CUDA_ARRAY_INTERFACE_SYNC or the config variable CUDA_ARRAY_INTERFACE_SYNC to 0 (see GPU Support Environment Variables).
 When set, Numba will not synchronize on the streams of imported arrays, and it is the responsibility of the user to ensure correctness with respect to stream synchronization.
 Synchronization when creating a Numba CUDA Array from an object exporting the CUDA Array Interface may also be elided by passing sync=False when creating the Numba CUDA Array with numba.cuda.as_cuda_array() or numba.cuda.from_cuda_array_interface().